One of the joys that I get in doing this show, well, joy is the wrong word.

 That's somebody who's really good.

-When you lower standards, supposedly to help out women, you're only victimizing the women who didn't need those standards lowered in the first place.
+When you lower standards, supposedly to help out women, you're only victimizing the women who didn't need those standards lowered in the first place because people end up judging them as something less than accomplished because the presumption is that the standards were lowered for everyone.

-If I was a New York City firefighter female, I'd resent the fact that they're allowing this woman to get to try to pass the test five, six, seven, eight, nine, ten, eleven times.
+I was a New York City firefighter female, I'd resent the fact that they're allowing this woman to get to try to pass the test five, six, seven, eight, nine, ten, eleven times.

-Sean, you're on the Rush Limbaugh program.
+Sean, you're on the Russian Limbaugh program.

 Go ahead, Sean.